 - Contact your insurance company to report your accident.

 - Contact a Laredo truck accident attorney.
 A delay may affect your rights.

 Falling asleep at the wheel may not draw the same type of criticism as drunk driving or drug-related driving, but the outcome can be the same.
 That's because fatigued driving is a form of impaired driving that can easily lead to a catastrophic truck accident on Texas roadways.
-At the Law Office of John R. Solis, we work tirelessly to protect the rights of people who have been injured or lost loved ones as a result of a fatigued truck driver.
+John R. Solis, Attorney at Law works tirelessly to protect the rights of people who have been injured or lost loved ones as a result of a fatigued truck driver.

 There is no excuse for a trucker to drive while tired.
 By law, truck drivers are required to take mandatory breaks.
 Truckers can only operate truck for a limited amount of time each day and each working week.
 These laws exist precisely to keep truck drivers alert and to keep all other drivers on the road safe from harm.
 However, accidents involving fatigued truck drivers still happen far too often in Laredo and across Texas.

 The Federal Motor Carrier Safety Administration (FMCSA) strictly regulates the trucking industry.
 The FMCSA's "hours-of-service" rules clearly spell out how long drivers can operate a vehicle per day and every week.
 Just because it's the law doesn't mean truckers - or trucking companies - choose to follow it.
 Unfortunately, they may put profit ahead of safety and violate these rules.

 Why do fatigued driver accidents happen in Texas?